jhpyle/docassemble/_docs/logic.md

 because `user_net_worth` would already be defined when **docassemble** came back from asking whether the user has a car.

+# Combining multiple interviews into one

+If you have multiple interviews and you want the user to choose which interview to run, you could offer the multiple interviews as a single interview, where there is an "umbrella" [YAML] file that [`include`]s the others.

+For example:

+{% include side-by-side.html demo="umbrella-interview" %}

+Note that this interview [`include`]s three separate [YAML] files.
+The controlling logic is the [`code`] block in the "umbrella" interview that pursues a different endpoint depending on the value of `interview_choice`.

+The three interview files included are:

+* [interview-fruit.yml]
+* [interview-vegetables.yml]
+* [interview-flowers.yml]

+Note that these interview files contain everything needed for the interview except for any [`mandatory`] blocks that would define an interview endpoint; that function is reserved for the "umbrella" interview.

+There are other ways to offer users a choice of interviews.
+For example, you can use the [`interview_url()`] function with the `i` optional keyword parameter to point users from one interview to
+another:

+{% include side-by-side.html demo="interview-url-refer" %}

+You might also offer these hyperlinks in the menu, using the [`menu_items`] special variable:

+{% include side-by-side.html demo="menu-items-refer" %}

+You can also use the [`dispatch`] configuration directive to provide a list of interviews available on your server.

 # Best practices for interview logic and organization

 * Use only a single [`mandatory`]<span></span> [`code`] block for each